chef-boneyard/chef-fundamentals/slides/adding-cookbooks/01_slide.md

 Providers know how to run the right commands or API calls to configure a resource by taking the appropriate action.

-Providers should be written so they are idempotent and don’t configure the resource if it is in the declared state.
+Providers should be written so they are idempotent and don't configure the resource if it is in the declared state.

 Providers are sometimes platform specific (apt, yum, useradd,